eldonaldo/go-project-template/README.md

 # A Simple Go Project Template - Suited for Webapp MVPs

-A simple go project structure setup with all dependencies you need to get your MVP off the ground :rocket:
+A simple go project structure setup with all dependencies you need to get your MVP off the ground. :rocket:

 The project is suited as starting point for a simple webapp MVP.
 Besides the core files needed to get the setup running it contains a simple user module showcasing the intended project structure.
 Running the project starts the app exposing